oelmiedany/autoencoders-for-data-governance/README.md

 # Autoencoders for Data Governance

-This repository accompanies a paper exploring the intersection of machine learning and data governance, with a particular focus on the use of autoencoders.
+This repository accompanies an article exploring the intersection of machine learning and data governance, with a particular focus on the use of autoencoders.
 It investigates how autoencoders can be leveraged to create latent vector representations of tabular data, which in turn can be used to more effectively monitor and explore distribution drift, a key challenge when deploying and maintaining models.

 ## Project Overview
 Data governance is increasingly important as organisations progressively rely on models and insights built on large, dynamic datasets for decision making.
 Yet this reliance on live data makes governance inseparable from the problem of distribution drift, as shifts in the underlying distribution alter the patterns on which analytics are built upon, amplifying risk when left unaddressed.